miladshiraniUCB/Emotion-Detection-in-Speech/README.md

 Afterward we convert the denoised audio files into their corresponding spectrograms using which we can train a Convolutional neural network.
 In the following figure we showed the effect of denoising the original audio files

 ![](./original-denoised.png)

-and the corresponding spectrogram for the same audio files are shown below:
+and the corresponding spectrogram for the same audio files are shown below

 ![](./spectrogram.png)

-The arrangment of this work is as follows:
+The arrangment of this work is as follows

 1. The folder [`Toronto-Data`](https://github.com/miladshiraniUCB/Emotion-Detection-in-Speech/tree/main/Toronto-Data) contains the audio files we used in this work.
 2. The folder [`Notebook`](https://github.com/miladshiraniUCB/Emotion-Detection-in-Speech/tree/main/Notebook) contains the following notebooks: